One Week in Montréal With Patronicity

 This year, our retreat took us to Montréal, Canada, a city that has spent years reinventing itself and heavily investing in its public realm.

-At Patronicity, we’ve been a largely remote team prior to the start of the pandemic with “offices” (using that term very loosely) across the country in California, Indiana, Michigan, and Massachusetts.
+At Patronicity, we’ve been a largely remote team prior to the start of the pandemic, with “offices” (using that term very loosely) across the country in California, Indiana, Michigan, and Massachusetts.
 As a remote team, we’ve found it’s immensely important that we find time to be together in person.
-It provides a value not just in better collaboration around larger, organization-wide projects, but also allows us to become a more cohesive team, spending time connecting as people around the work that we all love to do: supporting strong, resilient, equitable, thriving, and vibrant communities across the globe.
+It provides value not just in better collaboration around larger, organization-wide projects but also allows us to become a more cohesive team, spending time connecting as people around the work that we all love to do: supporting strong, resilient, equitable, thriving, and vibrant communities across the globe.

 This year, our retreat took us to Montréal, Canada, a city that has spent years reinventing itself and heavily investing in its public realm.
 For years, we’ve been hearing stories and seeing photos of some of the incredible community-driven placemaking, the new bike infrastructure (among the best in North America), and the agility and creativity with which the city responded to pandemic restrictions.